-A workplace violence restraining order is an order available to an employer if his/her employee is an abuse victim -- the employer can file for it even if no violence has occurred at the workplace.
-If you are an employer, there are clear, easy-to-understand instructions on how to obtain a workplace violence restraining order at the IN Courts website.
+A workplace violence restraining order is an order available to an employer if his/her employee is an abuse victim – the employer can file for it even if no violence has occurred at the workplace.
+If you are an employer, there are clear, easy-to-understand instructions on how to obtain a workplace violence restraining order at the Indiana Courts website.

 An employer may seek protection under this law if the employee has experienced unlawful violence that occurred at the workplace or a credible threat of violence that could reasonably be carried out in the workplace.1

-A “credible threat of violence” is defined as a statement or course of conduct that does not serve a legitimate purpose and that causes a reasonable person to fear for her safety or for the safety of her immediate family.2 A "course of conduct" can include any of the following behaviors (but there must be repeated incidents, not just one):
+A “credible threat of violence” is defined as a statement or course of conduct that does not serve a legitimate purpose and that causes a reasonable person to fear for her safety or for the safety of her immediate family.2 A “course of conduct” can include any of the following repeated behaviors:

-- Making telephone calls to an employee during the employee's work hours; and/or
+- making telephone calls to an employee during the employee’s work hours; or

-Note: if you are the victim, you cannot file for this yourself; your employer would file for it.
-If you want to file for your own order for protection, go to our Orders for Protection page to read more info.
+Note: If you are the victim, you cannot file for this yourself; your employer would file for it.
+If you want to file for your own order for protection, go to our Orders for Protection (due to domestic violence, harassment, stalking, or a sex offense) page to read more info.

 1 IC § 34-26-6-6